arminimamovic99/typescript-assignment/README.md

 ## Overview of features/changes

+- In the frontend I focused on eliminating bad practices and using industry standard approaches - Observables and reactive programming
+- The backend is a simple Express server with a RESTful API and authentication

 Refactoring:

 - I started with analizing the project code, identifiying bad practices and setting up better architecture.